Credit card swiping through a credit card reader and getting declined.

 Incorrect MCC Code

-One of the primary reasons transaction declines can occur is due to an incorrect MCC code.
-If the MCC code isn’t correct or isn’t associated with the correct merchant, the payment network may decline the transaction, causing the Issuer Declined MCC error message to appear.
+One of the primary reasons transaction declines occur is an incorrect MCC code.
+If the MCC is incorrect or is not associated with the correct merchant, the payment network will decline the transaction, causing the Issuer Declined MCC error message to appear.

-It’s important for merchants to ensure that they have the right MCC code associated with their business and to verify that this information is up-to-date.
+It’s important for merchants to ensure that they have the right MCC associated with their business.

 High-Risk Merchant Categories